For this project you’ll choose your own group and a film.

 1. Review the Yale Film Analysis Guide and Villarejo’s “The Language of Film”.
 These readings constitute the theoretical foundation of your response to the assignment.

-3. Decide on your group’s scene.
-In person, via email, whatever: the decision isn’t made until everyone expresses an opinion.
+4. Decide on your group’s scene: the decision isn’t made until everyone expresses an opinion.

-6. Meet once more with your group to rehearse your presentation.
+7. Meet once more with your group to rehearse your presentation.
 This is very important.
+It’s your dress rehearsal.
 Make sure you can meet the time constraint.
 Be sure to have the time signature of your scene down to the exact second.

 8. Attend your classmates’ presentations and fill out an evaluation form for each one.
 If you do not do so you have not met the assignment.